srdjan/mono-jsx/README.md

 ### Using DB/Storage in Route Components

 Route components are always rendered on server-side, you can use any database or storage API to fetch data in your route components.
-For example, if you're using a SQL database, you can use the `sql` tag function to query the database:

 ```tsx
 async function Post(this: FC) {